cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 The *Tags* tab at the top of the page allows you to enter a common set of preferred terms to use when adding tags to datasets.
 Preferred tags show up first when adding tags, and will guide your team to use the same terminology.
-Any Preferred Tag that has not been attached to any datasets can be deleted by clicking the red trashcan icon.
-If a Preferred tag ahs been added to an entity, you cannot delete it, but you can demote it back to just being a user tag.
+Any preferred tag that has not been attached to any entities can be deleted by clicking the red trashcan icon.
+If a preferred tag has been added to an entity, you cannot delete it, but you can demote it back to just being a user tag.

 .. figure:: /_images/tracker-tags.png